JRMurr/JRMurr.github.io/data/blog/build-a-db/part03.md

 While that was a great milestone it leaves a lot to be desired

-- While we parse select with selecting queries, we never actually project, so you always get all the columns back
+- While we parse columns in select queries, we never actually project/use them, so you always get all the columns back
-- We aren't validating value types on insert, so the column types mean nothing
+- We aren't validating types on insert, so the column types mean nothing
-- It's tedious to test since the database is wiped after the REPL is closed
-  - While I should write tables to disk, I'm not going there yet

 So those main points are what I want to tackle for this post